Career History

 Funding successes

-GRANTS: AUD 4.3 million for eight grants as a CI, grant writer and lead analyst in the last 5 years; AI on 9th successful grant and CI on 10th grant declined due to matched funding.
-Career total 13 grants (>$6.6 million) as a Chief Investigator and lead analyst plus three competitive travel grants. • 2024 August – Co-Investigator on an Australian Skin and Skin Cancer Research Centre Early Career Researcher Grant “Confirming and Further Exploration of Previously Reported Germline Genetic Influences on Invasive vs In situ Melanoma Risk.”
-AU $20,000
+• 2024 August – Co-Investigator on an Australian Skin and Skin Cancer Research Centre Early Career Researcher Grant “Confirming and Further Exploration of Previously Reported Germline Genetic Influences on Invasive vs In situ Melanoma Risk.”
+AU $20,000.

-• 2023, September– Sole CI on a Melanoma research project “Improved genetic risk prediction tools for melanoma” that secured further funding from a a donation from The Great Priory of Queensland.
+• 2023, September– Sole CI on a Melanoma research project “Improved genetic risk prediction tools for melanoma” that secured further funding from a donation from The Great Priory of Queensland.
 AU $10,000.
-Followed by a further matched donation of $20,000 in December, 2023 from Hand Hearts Pockets.
+Followed by a further matched donation of $20,000 in December 2023 from Hand Hearts Pockets.

-• 2020: Co-investigator on an Australian Skin and Skin Cancer Research Centre Early Career Researcher Grant “Translating Polygenic Risk Scores: feasibility, acceptability, and impact of proving melanoma holistic risk information”.
+• 2020: Co-investigator on an Australian Skin and Skin Cancer Research Centre Early Career Researcher Grant “Translating Polygenic Risk Scores: feasibility, acceptability, and impact of providing melanoma holistic risk information”.
 ASSC-22020.
 AU $18,000.

 • 2020: AI on NHMRC ideas grant APP1182775 “Connecting the Genome to Gene Function in Cutaneous Melanoma”.
 AU $594,110.62.